Bikeman868/UrlRewrite.Net/README.md

 * `appendQueryString` adds the original query string to the redirected URL.
 If false the querystring is stripped off the URL.

 ### Curly braces
-Anything inside curly braces is replaced with information from elsewhere.
+Anything inside curly braces is replaced with information from somewhere else.
 This provides a way to include information from the request and to invoke build-in functions.
-This applies to the `url` attribute of the `<match>` and `<action>` elements and the `input` attribute of conditions.
+This curly brace expansion applies to the `url` attribute of the `<match>` and `<action>` elements and the `input` attribute of conditions.

 The things you can put inside curly braces are:
 * The name of a server variable for example `{URL}`.
 For a complete list see http://www.w3schools.com/asp/coll_servervariables.asp
-* A header from the request prefixed with `HTTP_`, for example `{HTTP_USER_AGENT}`.
+* A header from the request prefixed with `HTTP_` and with hyphens replaced with underscore, for example `{HTTP_USER_AGENT}`.
 * `{C:n}` inserts a back reference the last condition that matched where `n` is the index of the back reference.
 Index 0 is the whole matched string and 1..9 are the capture groups.
+You can also back reference capture groups from all conditions instead of just the last one by adding a `trackAllCaptures="true"` attribute to the `<conditions>` element.
 * `{R:n}` inserts a back reference to the match pattern where `n` is the index of the back reference.
 Index 0 is the whole matched string and 1..9 are the capture groups.
 * `{ToLower:}` converts the text after the colon to lower case.
 You can nest curly braces after the color, eg `{ToLower:{URL}}`